RaymondTana/RaymondTana.github.io/math/pages/graduate.md

 ## Dissertation

 This dissertation was submitted in June 2025 in completion of my doctorate in mathematics.
 I graduated Summer 2025.
+You can find my dissertation at [this page](https://etda.libraries.psu.edu/catalog/19812rjf5371), or read it below.

 [**View the PDF**](/my_assets/documents/Raymond%20Tana%20PhD%20Dissertation.pdf)